-Then, when these Silo pages are “powered up” with external backlinks, they start to rank very easily as if by magic… as the juice flows optimally across all the pages in the silo structure!
+When these Silo pages are “powered up” with external backlinks, they start to rank very easily as if by magic… as the juice flows optimally across all the pages in the silo structure!

-Step 1 – Identify your primary keyword
+Step 1 – Identify your Primary Keyword

 You need to pick the primary keyword in the group that you wish to rank for.
 In this example we will use “buy bitcoin online” as our primary keyword.
 You will need to do proper research and gather your secondary keywords as well.